*As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 I’ve been wanting one but I’ve never seen them at the flea, so when I saw that this giant, rusty beauty was $55, I knew it was coming home with me.

-I’ve been looking at smaller olive buckets on and off for quite a while and I always thought I would use it in the house somewhere, but once I got this one home and saw how big it really was, I knew it would have to go on my deck with a beautiful Kimberly Queen fern inside.
-The only problem with it was that it needed a little height.
-I was trying to figure how to get it up in the air when I saw the tomato cages that the hubs had just put in the garden to hold up the tomatoes.
+I’ve been looking at smaller olive buckets on and off for quite a while.
+I always thought I would use it in the house somewhere, but, once I got this one home and saw how big it really was, I knew it would have to go on my deck with a beautiful Kimberly Queen fern.

-I didn’t measure anything but as soon as I turned it upside down, I knew it would work (of course my ever supportive husband had doubts).
+I didn’t measure anything but as soon as I turned it upside down, I knew it would work.

-To get it to the size I wanted I just used a hacksaw to cut the 4 posts and the bottom ring off of the cage, which was a 5 minute easy job.
+To get the size I wanted I used a hacksaw to cut the 4 posts and the bottom ring off.

 Then I put my bucket in to check the fit and it was perfect, and surprisingly sturdy.

-I liked the fit but I wanted to add just a bit of color to the cage so I decided to try some Rust-Oleum spray paint in Hammered Bronze.
+I wanted to add just a bit of color to it so I pulled out the hammered bronze spray paint.

-I never knew I wanted one but now I can say that I love my tomato cage plant stand. 😉
+I never knew I wanted one but now I can say that I love my DIY plant stand.